The Scoop on Deferred MBA Admissions

 We also hear that there’s peace of mind in securing admission early.
 As one client shared:

-Along those lines, the HBS MBA Voices blog shares the journey of Nikki Philip, a 2+2 admit who planned on working in a remote village in Kenya during those interim years.
+Along those lines, the HBS MBA Voices blog shares the journey of Nikki Philip, a 2+2 admit who planned to work in a remote village in Kenya during those interim years.
 “Applying to HBS via the 2+2 deferred admissions process allowed me to take the GMAT, apply to HBS, and receive my acceptance all before moving to Kenya after graduation,” she explained.

 Should I apply now or wait for the regular process in 2-4 years?

-Assessing the tradeoff of applying as a college senior versus waiting until the regular application round is important.
+Assessing the trade-off between applying as a college senior and waiting until the regular application round is important.
 The deferred MBA admissions route isn’t a side door or an easier route into MBA programs.
 A quality application effort takes a lot of time, diligence, and application fees.

 An admit offer comes with the expectation that the applicant will pay the deposit to hold the deferred admit spot.
 A true intention of following through on that acceptance and matriculating in two years is essential.
 Apply only if you are sure you will accept, pay the deposit, and matriculate in a few years.